Home » Blogs » Stock Market 1O1 » Best Multi-Asset Mutual Funds in India 2026

 Factors to consider before choosing the best multi-asset mutual funds

-Complementing individual fund research with category-specific metrics reveals valuable insights into the fund performance and might help to gauge future trends.
+When we use category-specific metrics with our research, we discover more in-depth knowledge that helps us assess the funds and plan out investments accordingly.
 Therefore, discussed below are some parameters that might aid in exploring the best multi-asset mutual funds.

-Therefore, while the category performance has increased in the three-year and five-year period, it has diminished in ten years.
+While the performance has slightly increased in the three-year period, it has gone down in the five-year and ten-year periods.

-• Category risk: Comparing the risk metrics of the category with the fund is crucial.
-It helps in determining the risk profile of the investment.
-The degree of investment risk must be within the risk appetite of the investor.
-Discussed below are the yearly category risk metrics.
+• Category risk: It is essential to compare the risk metrics of the category, as it helps in matching the investment to the risk profile.
+The level of investment risk must be within the risk appetite of the investor.
+As of December 31, 2025, the risk metrics of the multi-asset allocation category are as follows.

 Particulars3 years (%)5 years (%)10 years (%)15 years (%)